 \subsection{Can Task Arithmetic Even Generate Valid Molecules?}

-The language of SMILES strings possesses a strict grammar to represent molecules, where single-character changes might yield `chemically invalid' strings (i.e., strings that cannot be converted back into molecules).
-Hence, our first question was whether the capacity to generate chemically valid strings could be retained under the model weight manipulation introduced by task arithmetic.

-To answer this question, we applied molecular task arithmetic with $\lambda=0.50$ \equref{eq:molecular-ta} across the ten single-objective design tasks and the two SMILES formats (canonical and randomized).
-We then computed molecular validity (defined as the ratio of unique and chemically valid design strings among 100,000 generations), as a well-established control of the capacity of a model to learn the `chemical language' of SMILES.
+The language of SMILES strings possesses a strict grammar to represent molecules, where single-character changes might yield strings that cannot be converted back into molecules, \ie invalid SMILES strings.
+Hence, our first question was whether the capacity to generate valid SMILES is retained under the model weight manipulation introduced by task arithmetic.
+To answer this question, we applied molecular task arithmetic (MTA) with $\lambda=0.50$ \equref{eq:molecular-ta} across the 20 single-objective design tasks, consisting of two SMILES formats.
+We then computed validity (the ratio of valid and unique SMILES strings among 100,000 generations), as a well-established measure of a model's capacity to learn SMILES syntax.
 Molecular task arithmetic obtains an average validity of 79.0\% with randomized SMILES strings and 59.2\% with canonical SMILES strings.
-While these values drop from the pretrained models (which were optimized for validity, obtaining values of 95.2\% and 95.8\% for randomized and canonical SMILES strings, respectively), molecular task arithmetic preserves its ability to generate chemically meaningful strings, especially with randomized SMILES strings.
-Remarkably, this finding indicates that the weight space of a chemical language model can be traversed with no loss guidance -- opening new and unexplored avenues for de novo molecule design with generative deep learning.
+While these values drop from the pretrained models (which were optimized for validity, obtaining values of 95.2\% and 95.8\% for randomized and canonical SMILES strings, respectively), MTA preserves its ability to generate valid molecules, especially with randomized SMILES strings.
+Remarkably, this finding indicates that the weight space of a chemical language model can be traversed with no loss guidance -- opening unexplored avenues in generative deep learning for molecule design.

-In what follows, we explore the benefits and limitations of traversing the model weight space with molecular task arithmetic, with the following objectives: \begin{enumerate} \item \textit{Exploring zero-shot de novo design}, where only molecules with `undesired' properties are used to design `desirable' molecules.
-In this context, we explore single-property molecule design \figref{fig:figure1}{c}, and dual-objective molecule design \figref{fig:figure1}{d}, where single and pairs of properties are targeted, respectively. \item \textit{Understanding the effect of task vector scaling}, where we analyze how the magnitude of the molecular task vector ($\lambda$) affects the capacity to explore the chemical space in search for molecules with desirable properties. \item \textit{Boosting few-shot molecule design} \figref{fig:figure1}{e}, by augmenting traditional finetuning (which relies on positive molecules only) with negative molecules, via molecular task arithmetic. \end{enumerate}